UK Merchant Accounts Comparison: Our 2024 Guide

 We like the Clover Flex a lot.
 It wasn't too heavy to hold, and we could access the full software dashboard directly from it - Source: Expert Market

-Reasons to avoid Clover and alternatives
+Reasons to avoid Clover and top alternatives

 Clover doesn’t have an app that enables tap to pay on a smartphone, and its hardware options are generally more geared towards fixed businesses, like restaurants or stores, rather than on-the-go ones.
 Its card machine for example, while mobile, is quite bulky.